mardeltri/RoboND-Rover-Project/README.md

 You're reading it!

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
-Add/modify functions to allow for color selection of obstacles and rock samples.
+Add/modify functions to allow for color selection of obstacles and sample rocks.
 In this section, how to detect navigable, non-navigable terrain and rock samples will be addressed.

 The first step is to apply the perspective transform in order to have a top-down view from the scenario.
 The following function carries out this task.
 A new output variable, mask, was